top of page

 DESIRAE DWOOD

-With over seventeen years of experience, Desi currently serves as the Founding Principal of Dobro Design and was the former Garden Asset Manager for the Portland Japanese Garden.
-While at the Portland Japanese Garden she apprenticed for twelve years in the craft of Japanese traditional garden building under the guidance of the following Japanese garden masters:
+With seventeen years of experience, Desi currently serves as the Founding Principal of Dobro Design and was the former Garden Asset Manager for the Portland Japanese Garden.
+While at the Portland Japanese Garden, she apprenticed for twelve years in the craft of Japanese traditional garden building under the guidance of the following Japanese garden masters:

-• Sadafumi Uchiyama, Chief Curator of the PJG, Director of the IJGTC
+• Sadafumi Uchiyama, Chief Curator of the PJG, Director of the Intl.
+Japanese Garden Training Center

 • Kazuo Mitsuhashi, President of the Garden Society of Japan, Tokyo